Many more guests to be announced soon.

 Kevin has been working on the “technical” side of space science his whole life, building models for NASA, developing planetarium shows, and animation.
 He’s currently working with a national photography company, handling their computer installation issues.

-In addition to his MoC duties, Kevin helps Phil Watson with the Trailer Park show.
+In addition to his MC duties, Kevin helps Phil Watson with the Trailer Park show.